If you are looking for some fun things to do in Mississippi, then you have come to the right place!

 Get Lost in Wall Doxey State Park

 If you want more beautiful nature during your Mississippi vacation, then come to Wall Doxey State Park.
-If you want to stay a night or two, there are campsites and cabins.
+If you want to stay a night or two, there are campsites and some of the best cabins in the South.

 The main feature of the park is a 60-acre, spring-fed lake.
 This is a scenic place to go swimming, boating, or fishing.
 There is also a two-and-a-half-mile trail around the lake with gorgeous views.